Advertising

 [sam id=”2″ name=”Banner-post” codes=”true”]

-Hayao Miyazaki, director of acclaimed classics Spirited Away and Princess Mononoke, in an interview (via RocketNews24) he expressed his disgust with the current anime industry.
+Hayao Miyazaki, director of acclaimed classics Spirited Away and Princess Mononoke, expressed his displeasure with the current anime industry in an interview (via RocketNews24).

-While drawing a character, the director reveals the secret to the quality of his work and explains what is missing from current Japanese animated productions:
+While sketching a character, the director reveals the secret to the quality of his work and explains what is lacking in current Japanese animated productions:

-See, whether you can draw like this or not, being able to think of this kind of design depends on being able to say to yourself, 'Oh, yes, girls like this exist in real life.'
-If you don't observe real people, you can't do things like this, because you've never seen them.
+Look, whether you can draw like that or not, being able to think of that kind of design depends on whether you can say to yourself, 'Ah, yes, girls like that exist in real life.'
+If you don't observe real people, you can't do things like that, because you've never seen them.
 Some people spend their lives interested only in themselves.
 Almost all Japanese animation is produced without any basis in observing real people.
-It's produced by humans who can't bear to look at other humans.
-And that's why the industry is full of otakus..
+It's produced by humans who can't stand looking at other humans.
+And that's why the industry is full of otaku.”.

-From the context of the statement, it is understood that the animator is referring to otaku in the pejorative sense, used to designate anime and manga fans.
+Based on the context of the statement, it is understood that the animator is referring to otaku in a pejorative sense, used to designate fans of anime and manga.

-Miyazaki, who announced his retirement from anime in 2013, is nominated for an Oscar for Best Animated Feature with The Wind Rises and is currently working on an original manga about samurai.
+Miyazaki, who announced his retirement from anime in 2013, is nominated for an Academy Award for Best Animated Feature with The Wind Rises and is currently working on an original manga about samurai.